DiamondLightSource/cothread/docs/training/cothread.rst

     caget('bogus', timeout = 1)

-For instance, when fetching very large numbers of PVs through the gateway it can happen that the default five second timeout isn't long enough.
+Alternatively, when fetching very large numbers of PVs through the gateway it can happen that the default five second timeout isn't long enough.

 Catching Errors from ``caget``